adi-keinan-schoonbaert/3D/README.md

 # 3D
-Testing new IIIF spec for 3D models
+Testing the new IIIF spec for 3D models using the British Library's Oracle Bone Or 7694/1595 3D model.